Mar 10, 2024, 2:00 am

 Sunday, November 6, 2022, 1:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Nov 6, 2022 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Nov 6, 2022 than the day before.
+There was more light in the morning.

 Does Arizona Have Daylight Saving Time?